 Westworld has dominated our screens since the release of the very first episode in 2016 hit our screens and fascinated our minds, fixing itself inextricably in our consciousness making us reconsider everything we thought we knew and understood about the world and the grandiose of philosophical wonder.
-Upon embarking on watching the series, most all have been excited but unbelieving of the caliber that is to come.
-Upon witnessing its incredible intellect, all end up enthralled.
-One of the most incredible aspects of the series that enabled it to knit itself into our heads is the philosophical gems that are a continual presence throughout the entire series.
+Upon embarking on watching the series, there was crazed excitement, the trailer itself had me unreasonably excited.
+One thing i adored is that no matter how high your hopes or expectations were, it was literally impossible to not become entirely enamoured by it, immediately.
+Undoubtedly one of the most bewitching parts of it is the philosophical and at time, psychological genius gems that are a continual presence throughout the entire series.

-Similar to the reaction that series one of True Detective which blew away countless people all over the world by its brilliance.
-(This sentence lays absolutely no relevance to the second ill-thought and poorly constructed season.)
-The philosophy of running throughout the show is what made it such a success, and came out to such incredible critical review.
-Along with this, Westworld raised itself up in the ranks through script, cast, intellect, cinematography and every other facet of it.
-Personally, one of the things that grabbed my attention and incited adoration and awe, was the metaphors and captivating conversations.
-Nearly every word out of Anthony Hopkins is a topic one could write essays on, or even following that, a whole thesis exploring the meanings, allusions, and commentaries discussed beneath the words.
+Similar to the reaction that series one of True Detective brought, which blew away countless people all over the world by its brilliance.
+(This sentence lays absolutely no relevance to the second ill-thought out and terribly constructed season.)
+The philosophy running throughout the series is a good chunk of what made it such a success, and came out to such incredible critical review.
+Along with this, Westworld raised itself up in the ranks through script, cast, endlessly enticing intellect, cinematography and every other facet of it.
+Personally, one of the things that grabbed my attention and incited adoration and awe, was the metaphors and captivating conversations that ocurred.
+Nearly every sentence out of Anthony Hopkins mouth is a topic one could write essays on, or even following that, a whole thesis exploring the meanings, allusions, and allegories discussed between the words.

-Beneath is the first of, a potential series of posts that will discuss, analyze, explain and examine all the different meanings and interpretations that can be taken and deduced from the conversations.
+Beneath is the first of, a potential series of posts that will discuss, analyze, explain and examine all the different meanings and interpretations that can be taken and deduced from the scintillating conversations that take place across its several seasons.

 Episode 1 – Ford and Bernard discussing how they’ve slipped evolutions noose.